ReChronoRain/HyperCeiler/README_en-US.md

 </details>

-> Same scope as recommended in LSPosed
+> All scopes above are active in LSPosed

 ## Chat & Feedback Group